fluree/docs.flur.ee/content/db_intro.md

 - Scale-out reads, by separating eventually consistent query engines from the core bockchain transactor.
 Queries can optionally force consistency to a specific point-in-time or block.
 - Point-in-time queries, leveraging the characteristics our immutable blockchain core provides.
 - When leveraging Fluree's cloud-hosted private consensus, there is zero management overhead.
 Federated and fully decentralized consensus modes are in development.
-- FlureeDB will be opensource as we move forward in development.
+- FlureeDB will be open source as we move forward in development.

 ## Quick Start